jsatchell/snmp_rust_agent/Issues.md

     * Create and Go - After MVP
   * Extra errors - done except for permissions / read-only
 * Change from trait enum to trait objects.
 Done.
-* Rough outline of MiB compiler / code generator - Started
+* Rough outline of MiB compiler / code generator - Started, both python and rust.
 * Using logging rather than println! - Done
 * Simplistic permissions model - Done, maybe too simple!
 * Get-bulk - Done, but error handling is hope and wishful thinking
-* Remote user support as example of table model
 * Refactor into library plus example(s) - Done
 * Refactor compiler using classes - Won't do, rust / nom compiler is now main line.
 * At least two MIB fairly complete implementations that are not just stubs:
-  * SNMPv2
+  * SNMPv2  - started, mostly done
-  * SNMP-USER-BASED-SM
+  * SNMP-USER-BASED-SM - started, no password change or user creation from templates yet.

 ## After MVP

 * no panics in run time loop
-* more hash / cipher choices (at least SHA-256, maybe AES-256, but no standard) - RFC 7630
+* more hash / cipher choices (at least SHA-256, maybe AES-256, but no standard for that) - RFC 7630
 * View model and user mapping to views
 * Multiple contexts - separate Oid maps?
 * Traps / Informs
 * Augments support in compiler and Rust code
 *